What Does it Mean to Study Computer Science?

 - What research opportunities does the degree program offer?

 - How do you feel about sitting at a desk for most of the day?
-Does the thought of sitting for long hours and possibly straining your eyes, back, and hands pose a significant issue for you?
+Does the thought of sitting for long hours pose a significant issue for you?

 - What are the opportunities for advancement within your potential area of focus?

-As technology rapidly advances it may also be desirable for individuals seeking to work in the field of computer science to become certified in particular fields by meeting certification qualifications established by some software firms.
+Individuals seeking to work in computer science may be wise to earn certification in particular areas of the field.
 Many employers consider such certifications a standard prerequisite for applying for positions within their organization.
 Individuals interested in seeking specialized software certification should discern which computer system programs they want to focus on and consult the manufacturers of the appropriate software.